Elemental-IRCd/irc/README.md

 }
 ```

+Connection is a single IRC connection to a remote server.

 #### func  New

 ```go
 func New(nick, user string) *Connection
 ```
-Create a connection with the (publicly visible) nickname and username.
+New creates a connection with the (publicly visible) nickname and username.
 The
 nickname is later used to address the user.
 Returns nil if nick or user are
 empty.